kayjlou/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-Created a responsive portfolio displaying projects created during the UC Berkeley-Extension Bootcamp.
+This is a responsive portfolio displaying projects made during 2018 while attending the coding bootcamp.
 Includes about me, portfolio and contact page.

 Link: